Developer Configuration (Usrcfg)

 Enabling XTAL during sleep will significantly increase power consumption.

-PSCFG_TypeDef ps_config = {
+struct PSCFG_TypeDef ps_config = {

 .km0_audio_vad_on = FALSE,